thermalogic/SEUIF97/README.md

 SEUIF97 achieves **2-6x speedup** over [CoolProp IF97](https://github.com/CoolProp/IF97).
 Benchmarking code and data are available in the [bench_coolprop_if97](./bench_coolprop_if97/) directory.

-## The Shared Library

-Pre-compiled dynamic link libraries for Windows, Linux and macOS are available in [GitHub Releases](https://github.com/thermalogic/SEUIF97/releases).

-You can build the library using either [make or cmake](./doc/building_the_library.md):

-## Functions of the SEUIF97 Shared Library
+## Functions of the SEUIF97

-The SEUIF97 library provides comprehensive functions for calculating water and steam properties, as well as the thermodynamic processes of steam turbines.
+The SEUIF97 provides comprehensive functions for calculating water and steam properties, as well as the thermodynamic processes of steam turbines.

 **Water and Steam Properties**